psychemedia/sin-eater-resources/resources/NANDQ_notes-and-queries.md

 THe CORPSE CANDLE

 The belief in the appearance of the corpse candle in Wales has not yet died out.
 Having occasion to visit this part of Wales, which, by the way, is in many particulars one of the most interesting spots in Caermarthenshire, I found a valuable "subject" for folklore study – one who cannot speak half-a-dozen words of English.
 My informant is an aged widow lady.
 I asked her today if she had ever seen the corpse candle, and she positively assured me that she saw it on the night her husband died, and, further, that at the railway station at this place there is to be seen sometimes, late at night, after every one has left, a candle burning in the office, which is a portent of some evil.
 With all the persuasive powers at my command, I entirely failed in disabusing her mind of this superstitious belief.
-It is curious to note that the old corpse candle should find an abiding place in the reailyway station.
+It is curious to note that the old corpse candle should find an abiding place in the railway station.

 J. JEREMIAH